-I certify that, in my opinion, the rates of the contributions shown in this schedule of contributions are such that the statutory funding objective could have been expected on 1 September 2020 to be met by the end of the period specified in the recovery plan agreed on 26 November 2021.
+1. I certify that, in my opinion, the rates of the contributions shown in this schedule of contributions are such that the statutory funding objective could have been expected on 1 September 2017 to continue to be met for the period for which the schedule is to be in force.

-Adherence to Statement of Funding Principles
+Adherence to statement of funding principles

-I hereby certify that, in my opinion, this schedule of contributions is consistent with the Statement of Funding Principles agreed on 26 November 2021.
+2. I hereby certify that, in my opinion, this schedule of contributions is consistent with the Statement of Funding Principles agreed on 8 March 2018.

-The certification of the adequacy of the rates of contributions for the purpose of securing that the statutory funding objective can be expected to be met is not a certification of their adequacy for the purpose of securing the Scheme's liabilities by the purchase of annuities, if the Scheme were to be wound up.
+The certification of the adequacy of the rates of contributions for the purpose of securing that the statutory funding objective can be expected to be met is not a certification of their adequacy for the purpose of securing the scheme's liabilities by the purchase of annuities, if the scheme were to be wound up.

-Signature Debra Smith Date 29 November 2021 Name Debra Smith (Scheme Actuary) Qualification Fellow of the Institute and Faculty of Actuaries Address PO Box 68 Albert House South Esplanade St Peter Port Guernsey GY1 3BY Name of Employer BWCI Consulting Limited
+Signature Diana Simon Date 30 July 2018 Name Diana Simon (Scheme Actuary) Qualification Fellow of the Institute and Faculty of Actuaries Address PO Box 68 Albert House South Esplanade St Peter Port Guernsey GY1 3BY Name of Employer BWCI Consulting Limited